Low Acid Coffee Roasting: Hydrolysis

 Part 1: Hydrolysis

 Coffee is a thermally charged beverage.
-In its raw form, coffee beans exist as a store for various chemical compounds such amino acids, proteins, polysaccharides, caffeine, and organic acids and compounds.
+In its raw form, coffee beans exist as a store for various chemical compounds such as amino acids, proteins, polysaccharides, caffeine, and organic acids and compounds.
 It is through the process of roasting the coffee bean that we are able to access nearly 1,000 flavor compounds and aromas trapped in the coffee bean.

 This is accomplished through the controlled application of the heat through conductive and convective heat transfer for a predetermined duration.
 This controlled application of temperature and time during the roast process is called a roast profile.